Eczbek/xieite/docs/macros/STANDARD_LANGUAGE.md

 <br/>

 Macros for identifying the current C/C++ language standard.
+See header file for definitions.